-Implementation of ICs under LSS-V-2 is unlikely to present any risks to workers and can be implemented in a much shorter timeframe.
-As a result, LSS-V-2 was ranked high.
+Minor short-term impacts to the community, workers, and the environment are possible during gravel cover enhancement and maintenance activities under LSS-V-2.
+As a result, LSS-V-2 was ranked moderate-to-high.
+While there is potential for impacts on the community, workers, and environment from excavation, transportation, and disposal in the future in the event the Warehouse and Laydown area is sold or if Pepco constructs a permanent structure in this area, these future scenarios were not considered in ranking LSS-V-2.
 LSS-V-3 presents higher risks to the community and workers due to activities associated with excavation, transportation, and disposal of 1530 CY of soil.
 LSS-V-3 would also need longer time to implement as compared to LSS-V-2.
 Therefore, LSS-V-3 was ranked low-to-moderate.

 LSS-V-2 relies on ICs to reduce human exposure to impacted soils and would be easy to implement.
+Additional protective measures implemented under LSS-V-2 would also be easy to implement.
+Implementability of remedial actions required in the event the Warehouse and Laydown area is sold or if Pepco constructs a permanent structure in this area in the future was not evaluated.
 In addition to ICs, LSS-V-3 entails excavation of 1530 CY of soil from the Warehouse and Laydown area, some of which may be challenging to excavate due to presence of aboveground structures and underground utilities.
 As a result, LSS-V-2 was ranked high while LSS-V-3 was ranked moderate.